Peruzal/xamarin-forms-guide/docs/layouts/layout-options.md

 * End
 * Fill

-The default layout options for vertical and horizontal options is Fill.
+The default layout options for vertical and horizontal options is **Fill**.

 **Start**